allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 publish: true
 ---

-_If there is no mention about marathon version it is 1.3.10 and below.
-We need some time to test and deploy latest 1.4 release._
+_If there is no mention about Marathon version it is 1.3.10 and below.
+We need some time to test and deploy the latest 1.4 release._

 Running Mesosphere Marathon is like running... a marathon.
-When you are preparing for long distance run, you’ll often hear about [Hitting the wall](https://en.wikipedia.org/wiki/Hitting_the_wall).
+When you are preparing for a long distance run, you’ll often hear about [Hitting the wall](https://en.wikipedia.org/wiki/Hitting_the_wall).
 This effect is described mostly in running and cycling but affects all endurance sports.
-It happen when your body does not have enough glycogen to produce power and this results in sudden “power loss” so you can’t run anymore.
-At Allegro we experienced similar thing with Mesosphere Marathon.
-This is our story of using Marathon on growing microservice ecosystem from tens of tasks and couple applications to thousands tasks and hundred applications.
+It happens when your body does not have enough glycogen to produce power and this results in a sudden “power loss” so you can’t run anymore.
+At Allegro we experienced a similar thing with Mesosphere Marathon.
+This is our story of using Marathon on a growing microservice ecosystem from tens of tasks and a couple applications to thousands of tasks and over a hundred applications.

-If you are interested how our ecosystem is build, take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after first year of production use
+If you are interested how our ecosystem is built, take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after first year of production use